-Lazard Ltd, a Bermuda holding company, through its subsidiaries held approximately 62.6% and 62.4% of all outstanding Lazard Group common membership interests as of March 31, 2009 and December 31, 2008, respectively.
+Lazard Ltd indirectly held approximately 62.6% and 62.4% of all outstanding Lazard Group common membership interests as of March 31, 2009 and December 31, 2008, respectively.
 Lazard Ltd, through its control of the managing members of Lazard Group, controls Lazard Group.
+Lazard Group is governed by an Operating Agreement dated as of May 10, 2005, as amended (the "Operating Agreement").